First Impressions Assistant: Module 2

 Performing general computer/internet navigation assistance

-Referring customers to KCC services
+Referring customers to available KCC services and partners

 A successful Resource Room worker will demonstrate: